-Students must complete a project to receive credit for the course.
-Project proposals must be preapproved by the faculty coordinators, and any additional mentor must also be approved in advance.
+Students must complete a project and present to the class to receive credit for the course.
+Students for this course will be divided into 2- 3 teams, under the direction of a faculty coordinator/mentor.
+Each group will conduct a longitudinal research project.
+Course directors and faculty coordinators/mentors will also mentor students with these projects.
 Each student's project is to be centered on research, improving quality of care, and/or clinical education.
 Involvement of clinic student managers is encouraged.